tavikukko/Chrome-SP-Editor/README.md

 A Google Chrome Extension for creating and updating files (js, css) in SharePoint Online from Chrome Developer Tools

 ## Version history
-- 1.3.0 Added possibility to create webhooks (webhooks are still in preview) for lists
+- 1.3.0 Added possibility to create webhooks for lists
     * Changed SharePoint Client Object Model to PnP-JS-Core
     * Chrome SP Editor works now in classic and modern pages
     * Chrome SP Editor works now with SP2013, SP2016 and SharePoint Online